 Periodontal disease or gum disease, which can be defined as a progressive disease consisting of various different stages is very common among people around the world.
 This disease which develops step by step is characterized as having an infection of tissues answerable for supporting the gums and bone supporting the teeth.
 Different stages of periodontal disease are accountable for causing harm to your oral health on different levels.
 Yes, that’s right, the more periodontal disease progresses the more harmful it becomes for your gum tissues and teeth.

-In the absence of right treatment in the initial stages, it can become slightly difficult for people to control this disease when it progresses to the advanced stages.
+In the absence of the right treatment in the initial stages, it can become slightly difficult for people to control this disease when it progresses to the advanced stages.
 The disease can result in tooth loss if you fail to give attention to its treatment.

 According to reports, this disease remains the primary reason behind tooth loss among people across the globe.